 One day, an old couple visited Rakesh’s office with their application.
 They have been the residents of a village in his district since their birth.
 The old man is diagnosed with a rare condition that causes obstruction in the large intestine.
-As a consequence, he has severe abdominal pain frequently that prevents him from doing any physical labour.
+As a consequence, he has severe abdominal pain frequently that prevents him from doing any physical labor.
 The couple has no children to support them.
 The expert surgeon whom they contacted is willing to do the surgery without charging any fee.
 However, the couple will have to bear the cost of incidental charges, such as medicines, hospitalization, etc., to the tune of rupees one lakh.
-The couple fulfils all the criteria except criterion ‘b’.
+The couple fulfills all the criteria except criterion ‘b’.
 However, any financial aid would certainly make a significant difference in their quality of life.

 How should Rakesh respond to the situation?
 (250 words) 20

-- 8- As a senior officer in the Ministry, you have access to important policy decisions and upcoming big announcements such as road constructions projects before they are notified in the public domain.
+- 8- As a senior officer in the Ministry, you have access to important policy decisions and upcoming big announcements such as road construction projects before they are notified in the public domain.
 The Ministry is about to announce a mega road project for which the drawings are already in place.
 Sufficient care was taken by the planners to make use of the government land with the minimum land acquisition from private parties.
-Compensation rate for private parties was also finalized as per government rules.
+The compensation rate for private parties was also finalized as per government rules.
 Care was also taken to minimize deforestation.
 Once the project is announced, it is expected that there will be a huge spurt in real estate prices in and around that area.
-Meanwhile, the Minister concerned insists that you realign the road in such a way that it comes closer to his 20 acres farmhouse.
-He also suggests that he would facilitate the purchase of a big plot of land in your wife name at the prevailing rate which is very nominal, in and around the proposed mega road project.
+Meanwhile, the Minister concerned insists that you realign the road in such a way that it comes closer to his 20-acre farmhouse.
+He also suggests that he would facilitate the purchase of a big plot of land in your wife’s name at the prevailing rate which is very nominal, in and around the proposed mega road project.
 He also tries to convince you by saying that there is no harm in it as he is buying the land legally.
 He even promises to supplement your savings in case you do not have sufficient funds to buy the land.
 However, by the act of realignment, a lot of agricultural lands has to be acquired, thereby causing a considerable financial burden on the government, and also the displacement of the farmers.
 As if this is not enough, it will involve cutting down of a large number of trees denuding the area of its green cover.

 Faced with this situation, what will you do?
 Critically examine various conflicts of interest and explain what your responsibilities are as a public servant.
 (250 words) 20

 - 9-It is a State where prohibition is in force.
 You are recently appointed as the Superintendent of Police of a district notorious for illicit distillation of liquor.
-The illicit liquor leads to many death, reported and unreported, and causes a major problem for the district authorities.
+The illicit liquor leads to many deaths, reported and unreported, and causes a major problem for the district authorities.

 The approach till now had been to view it as a law and order problem and tackle it accordingly.
-Raids, arrest, police cases, and criminal trials – all these had only limited impact.
+Raids, arrests, police cases, and criminal trials – all these had only limited impact.
 The problem remains as serious as ever.

-Your inspections show that the parts of the district where the distillation flourishes are economically, industrially and educationally backward.
+Your inspections show that the parts of the district where the distillation flourishes are economically, industrially, and educationally backward.
 Agriculture is badly affected by poor irrigation facilities.
-Frequent clashes among communities gave boost to illicit distillation.
+Frequent clashes among communities gave a boost to illicit distillation.
 No major initiatives had taken place in the past either from the government’s side or from social organizations to improve the lot of the people.